 With a few coats of paint, some rearranging of seats, a thorough cleansing and clever marketing, Candlestick Park suddenly was less objectionable.
 More to the point, the owners had crafted a warm, caring image — and saw a dramatic jump in attendance, from 1.56 million fans in 1992 to a record 2.6 million in '93.

-That's how Magowan and his partners turned the dump that was Candlestick into the privately financed jewel that is AT&T Park, which opened
+That's how Magowan and his partners turned the dump that was Candlestick into the privately financed jewel that is AT&T Park, which opened in 2000.
+In less than a decade, the Giants had remodeled themselves and doubled their attendance.

 This brilliant strategy was envied by some, reviled by others — and totally dismissed by the men who five years later bought the Oakland A's.